nr-electronics/DEC-RL02-RL01-disk-emulator/README.md

 **Done and now available**
 DE0-Nano-SoC Board Implementation based on  Altera Cyclon V FPGA with ARM Cortex-A9 CPU.
-The code has now been successfully ported to the SoC environment.
+The code has been ported successfully to the SoC/HPS environment.
 More details on https://github.com/pdp11gy/SoC-HPS-based-RL-disk-emulator .
-It is the ideal board because all the SIMH CPU emulators  are also runable in this environment.
+It is the ideal board because all the SIMH CPU emulators are also runable !